NEED AN EDITOR?

 I could keep going on all the hundreds of reasons why it’s important to hire an editor but you probably already know it’s important.

-If you’d like to hire me, I have 20 years experience in editing and writing and I would love to polish your work so it sings.
+If you’d like to hire me, I have over 20 years experience in editing and writing and I would love to polish your work so it sings.
 I can cut out the clutter, ensure that every sentence is clear and necessary, and tweak your writing so it says what it needs to say.
 As a published author with Penguin and Random House, I understand the need to preserve your style yet make your work professional and error-free.
 Whatever sort of writing you’re submitting and whatever you’re looking for in an editor (proofreading, full edits, coaching, consultation) I’m up for the job and always make my deadlines.
 I’m also a former English teacher and have a broad knowledge base in a variety of fields.
 I look forward to helping you!